Undergraduate Summer Advising Information

 If you are an individual with a disability and desire an accommodation, please contact the Bioadvising Team at 540-231-6407 or bioadvising@vt.edu during regular business hours at least 10 days prior to the appointment.

-- Complete the College of Science Action Items on the Biological Sciences Summer Academic Advising Checklist
+- Review the College of Science Summer Virtual Academic Advising and Course Registration site.

-- Be ready with a list of questions - the advising team is interested in your success and persistence in school and is happy to help answer all questions.
+- Come with a list of questions -- the advising team is interested on your success and persistence in school and is happy to help answer all questions.

 Be excited and prepared!

 - You will need to enter the Zoom meeting ID or URL to enter the meeting.
-You will be asked to share your screen so please make sure you can do this ahead of tim.
+You may be asked to share your screeen so please make sure you can do this ahead of time.

-- Review information in STEP 2: PREPARE FOR YOUR ADVISING appointment as needed.
+- Review information in STEP 3: PREPARE FOR YOUR ADVISING APPOINTMENT as needed.

 RESOURCES

-Courses have been preloaded on your behalf; however you will still need to register for them.
-Utilize the Hokie Scheduler tutorials which can be found on the College of Science Summer 2023 Virtual Academic Advising & Course Registration Canvas page.
-We ask that you register for these preloaded courses regardless of pending AP/DE/IB/Transfer Credit.
+We ask that you do not account for any AP/DE/IB/Transfer credits when registering for classes.
 You will be able to make changes during your academic advising appointment.
 Please see the list below of courses that we recommend for first-semester students.
-If you are a transfer student, and advisor will work with you to create a course list/schedule.
+If you are a transfer student, an advisor will work with you to create a course list/schedule.

 - BIOL 1004: This is a first-year experience course and is required of all entering Biological Scienes and Microbiology students.